MehdiChahine/CMG_TMG/README.md

 Date of current version: July.
 29,2025

 Authors of the codes:
-Mehdi AMROUCHE, Hervé CARFANTAN and Jérôme IDIER
+Mehdi AMROUCHE, Jérôme IDIER, and Hervé CARFANTAN

 (a) Description: see above.